-Montana State officials responsible for overseeing Clery practices meet annually-or upon the receipt of new guidance-to update a centrally-maintained CSA list in the Dean of Students' Office.
+Montana State officials responsible for overseeing Clery practices meet annually- or upon the receipt of new guidance- to update a centrally maintained CSA list in Office of the Dean of Students.
 Further, MSU staff members who are identified as Senior CSAs help to provide updated information regarding new CSAs or those who have left Montana State on a regular basis.

-Identified CSAs are offered training through two means:
+Identified CSAs are offered training through these means:

-- Online Training; - In-person training with an on-campus Clery expert from the Dean of Students, or their trained designee;
+- Online Training; - In-person training with an on-campus Clery expert from the Dean of Students or similar office/ delegate on campus; - Dedicated campus web page providing an overview of CSA responsibilities and a link to the Department of Education training video.

-Additionally, a web page is maintained and updated throughout the year that hosts information on CSA trainings, including information provided at the training which they can browse and other relevant Clery information.
-Once a CSA has completed training, the centrally-maintained CSA list is updated to indicate training completion.
+Additionally, a web page is maintained and updated throughout the year that hosts information on CSA trainings, including presentations they can browse and other relevant Clery information.
+Once a CSA has completed training, the centrally maintained CSA list is updated to indicate training completion.